Lisa Gerrard: Dead Can Dance

 Dead Can Dance originally formed as a quartet in 1981 in Melbourne, with members Gerrard, Perry, bassist Paul Erikson, and drummer Simon Monroe.
 By 1982, Gerrard, Perry and Erikson decided to relocate to London, but Monroe decided to stay in Australia, leaving the band as a trio.

 The band split in 1998, but reunited in 2005 for a world tour.

 In 2012, the band announced a new world tour to coincide with the release of their new album, Anastasis.
 Dead Can Dance's albums Spiritchaser (1996) and Anastasis (2012) both reached No. 1 on the Billboard Top World Music Albums Chart.

 Dead Can Dance recorded seven studio albums on the 4AD Records recording label—beginning with the self-titled Dead Can Dance LP in 1984, and two studio albums released by PIAS Recordings.

+Gerrard departed Dead Can Dance in 2022, leaving Perry to continue the project.

 Solo and collaborative career

 In 1995, Gerrard recorded and released her first solo album, The Mirror Pool, accompanied by the Victorian Philharmonic Orchestra.
 The album peaked at No. 38 on the Billboard Heatseekers Albums Chart on 9 September 1995, and was on that chart for one week.

 In 1998 she recorded Duality in collaboration with composer Pieter Bourke.
 The album went to No. 23 on the Billboard Heatseekers Albums Chart on 2 May 1998; it was present on the chart for two weeks.
 Duality would mark the beginning of an extensive collaboration for a number of film scores, including The Insider and Ali.

 Gerrard began a new collaboration with composer Patrick Cassidy in 2004 with the release of Immortal Memory.
 Again, this collaboration was furthered in film work, including Salem's Lot.

 The following year in 2005, Gerrard contributed to the Ashes and Snow Soundtrack.
 For the songs "Womb" and "Wisdom", she and Patrick Cassidy wrote and performed together.
 Her collaboration with Cassidy extended to include work with conductor Julie Rogers on the songs "Devota" and "Vespers".

 In 2006, Sanctuary, a documentary about the life and work of Gerrard, was recorded and released in September.
 It is the work of producer and director Clive Collier and features extensive interviews with Gerrard and various people who have collaborated with her in the past, including Michael Mann, Russell Crowe, Hans Zimmer and Niki Caro.
 The documentary was released on DVD by Milan Entertainment on 24 April 2007.
 Sanctuary debuted at the Raindance Film Festival in London, on 27 September 2006.
 On 20 November 2006, Gerrard released her second solo album, The Silver Tree.
 The album climbed to No. 4 on the Billboard New Age Albums Chart on 26 May 2007, spending nine weeks on the chart.
 This album was markedly different from her previous work and was also her first album released outside 4AD Records.
 The Silver Tree was first released on iTunes, with a wider physical release planned at a future date.
 The album was nominated for the Australian Music Prize for 2006.